 Assignment Group Percentage (%) of Final Grade

 Writing Assignments 10%

-In-class and Workshop Participation and Reading Accountability 25%
+In-Class Participation 25%

-Submissions for Workshop 20%
+Workshop Submissions 20%

-Peer Feedback (written) 15%
+Written Peer Feedback 15%

-Final Portfolio (Prose section: 15%, Poetry section 15%) 30% Total 100%
+Final Portfolio 30%

+Total 100%

 Academic Integrity

 The University's Code of Academic Integrity is designed to ensure that the principles of academic honesty and integrity are upheld.
 Please ensure that you fully understand this code and its implications because all acts of academic dishonesty will be dealt with in accordance with the provisions of this code.
 All students are expected to adhere to this Code.
 It is your responsibility to read it and know what it says, so you can start your professional life on the right path.